LMDIFU/Test/README.md

 ## Files

-- `simple_bot.py` – a simple echo bot that replies to any text message.
+- `simple_bot.py` – entry point for running the bot.
+- `bot/config.py` – configuration such as the bot token.
+- `bot/handlers.py` – handler functions for incoming messages.

 ## Usage